dhh1128/cfa/cfa-paper.md

 ## Abstract

-Folders, archive files, source code repositories, and similar containers are today’s dominant mechanism for grouping digital artifacts.
+Folders, archive files, source code repositories, and similar containers are today’s dominant mechanism for grouping digital artifacts [1,2].
 Containers offer clarity and durability, but they also impose rigid structure and create fragility when data moves across systems or administrative boundaries.
-Tagging systems provide a more flexible and decentralized alternative, but at the cost of precision and formal interpretability.
+Tagging systems provide a more flexible and decentralized alternative, but at the cost of precision and formal interpretability; extensive research documents the semantic ambiguity and weak governance that arise in collaborative tagging and folksonomies [3–5].

 This paper introduces *Cross-File Associations* (CFAs), a lightweight mechanism for declaring relationships among files and file-like objects.
 Like tags, CFAs allow logical groupings that do not depend on physical containment or central authority.
 Unlike tags, CFAs make relationships explicit and structured in ways that software can interpret reliably.
 CFAs are designed to be simple enough for informal use, yet expressive enough to support automation and reasoning.
 The paper develops the conceptual foundations of CFAs, illustrates their use through concrete examples, and situates them among existing organizational techniques.